dextermiranda98-ui/CyberSec-Foundations-Portfolio/README.md

 Evidence-Screenshots/ - Visual proof of key deployment and attack steps (e.g., Wazuh Alerts Dashboard, successful whoami commands on the Domain Controller).

 🚀 Future Enhancements (NA101 Integration)

 This project serves as the foundation for future work.
 The immediate next steps include building off this topology for the Networks & Attacks 101 (NA101) course:

 Integrating a dedicated firewall solution (e.g., pfSense) to implement network segmentation rules.

 Deploying an Intrusion Prevention System (IPS) like Suricata to actively block network attacks.

-Practicing advanced network-layer attacks (MiTM, DNS Spoofi
+Practicing advanced network-layer attacks (MiTM, DNS Spoofing).